aleksandr-bakanov/cell/README.md

 * Change edition screen.
 Pick and place different hexes whether from cell or from buckets.
   Pick by long press (only from cell?).
 * Wolowolowolowolo - turning enemies to friendly cells
-* Add return to hero screen from battle results screen in case of heroes death

 # Future features
 * Multi-player